Sort Assignment 11 is due next Monday, February 22.

 however, as we shall see.

-All check boxes, from the Swing class JCheckBox
+All check boxes, from the Swing class JCheckBox, may be

 turned on and off individually.
 We use them for independent choices.